-- Step 1.
-Make sure to refer to "Memory module installation rules and order" section in the User Guide or Hardware Maintenance Guide, which specifies whether your sever supports SGX and lists the memory module population sequence for SGX configuration.
+- Make sure to refer to "Memory module installation rules and order" section in the User Guide or Hardware Maintenance Guide, which specifies whether your sever supports SGX and lists the memory module population sequence for SGX configuration.
 (DIMM configuration must be at least 8 DIMMs per socket to support SGX.) - Step 2.
 Restart the system.
 Before the operating system starts up, press the key specified in the on-screen instructions to enter the Setup Utility.
-(For more information, see the "Startup" section in the LXPM documentation compatible with your server at https://pubs.lenovo.com/lxpm-overview/.) - Step 3.
-Go to System settings → Processors → UMA-Based Clustering and disable the option. - Step 4.
-Go to System settings → Processors → Total Memory Encryption (TME) and enable the option. - Step 5.
+(For more information, see the "Startup" section in the LXPM documentation compatible with your server at https://pubs.lenovo.com/lxpm-overview/.) - Go to System settings → Processors → Total Memory Encryption (TME) and enable the option.
+Step 3. - Step 4.
 Save the changes, then go to System settings → Processors → SW Guard Extension (SGX) and enable the option.